turris-cz/user-docs/docs/geek/testing.md

 ### HBL - _Here Be Lions_

-Automatic builds the next minor (1.X.0) release will be based on.
+Automatic builds the next minor (e.g. 5.2.0) release will be based on.
 Combines the latest stable OpenWRT and the latest of our features.

 Suitable for people interested in testing latest features and not minding